-On rare occasions, it may be necessary to make decisions that differ from performance-based salary increase guidelines.
-Human resources will work with the appropriate supervisor in responding to these situations on a case-by-case basis.
+On rare occasions, it may be necessary to make decisions that differ from merit increase guidelines.
+Human resources will work with the appropriate supervisor in responding to these situations on a case by case basis.

 Promotional Increase/Job Growth Decisions